luochen1990/coffee-mate/README.md

 ### logical functions

 - `accumulate`: given an initial value, an iterator and a function, return an final value
+- `best`: given a function describing which one is better, return a function describing which one is best
 - `all`: given an iterator and a function, return true only if for every item in the iterator, the function returns true
 - `any`: given an iterator and a function, return true if for any item in the iterator, the function returns true
-- `best`: given a function describing which one is better, return a function describing which one is best
 - `zip`: given a sort of iterators, return a zipped one
 - `cart`: given a sort of iterators, return their cartesian product
 - `church`: given an integer, return a church number
+- `Y`: the Y Combinator, given a high-order function, return it's fixed point which is also a function
 - `memorize`: given a function, return it's memorized version

 ### mathematical functions